MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b> PS>TerminatingError(Import-Module)</b></summary>

-* **Message**: Could not load file or assembly 'System.Management.Automation, Version=7.2.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35' or one of its dependencies.
-The system cannot find the file specified.
+* **Message**: Couldn't load file or assembly 'System.Management.Automation, Version=7.2.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35' or one of its dependencies.
+The system can't find the file specified.

 * **Scenario**: The error occurred when a PowerShell script was executed via Intune on devices other than the developer's own.
 The script was intended to deploy corporate images to each user's workstation for use as Microsoft Teams backgrounds.
 The script worked fine when executed locally or on the developer's machine, but failed on other laptops when executed through Intune.